marcus-s-berlin/dotfiles/README.md

 There are three buttons on the right, serving as the fast lane for shutdown, reboot, and logout.
 The user name display is only for decoration and has no effect.
 You can remove that widget, and/or the buttons, if you so like.

-IMPORTANT: Change the folder on line 17 in rc.lua to the home folder location on your computer.
+**IMPORTANT**: Change the folder on line 17 in rc.lua to the home folder location on your computer.

-REQUIREMENTS:
+## REQUIREMENTS:
-For the rc.lua to work out of the box, you'd need some tools installed.
+For the `rc.lua` to work out of the box, you'd need some tools installed.
 They are as follows.

-- Editor: gvim (Graphical version of VIM, install with pacman -S gvim)
+- Editor: **gvim** (Graphical version of VIM, install with `pacman -S gvim`)
-- Terminal: lilyterm (lightweight but feature-rich terminal, install with pacman -S lilyterm)
+- Terminal: **lilyterm** (lightweight but feature-rich terminal, install with `pacman -S lilyterm`)
-- Battery widget: Requires the tool acpi to be installed.
-Get it with pacman -S acpi
+- Battery widget: Requires the tool `acpi` to be installed.
+Get it with `pacman -S acpi`

+Of course feel free to either edit the file to suit your needs, or alter to the tools you use.

 ## .vim :
 Contains my personal plugin setup that I use for my daily editing with VIM.
 The vimrc file in that folder is the .vimrc file I use which is normally located in the home folder.